philipmgrant/LightlyToasted/README.md

 * At installation time, the user needs sufficient permissions to create a scheduled task.

-* If you're interested in forking or contributing to LightlyToasted (welcome), [Pester 5](https://pester.dev/) is needed to run the test suites.
+* If you're interested in forking, [Pester 5](https://pester.dev/) is needed to run the test suites.

 ## User manual